--What are the benefits of using a spray foam roofing system?
+What are the benefits of using a spray foam roofing system?

 Another great benefit of spray foam roofing system is that it can be applied right over the top of many different existing roofing systems.
-This saves the extra labor costs and is more environmentally friendly in addition keeps the old roof in place and out of landfills.
-If your buildings current insulation is adequate we can simply apply a silicone coating that will leave your roof leak free for many years to come, as well as lower cooling costs due to the highly reflective color options.
+This saves the extra labor costs and is more environmentally friendly.
+It also keeps the old roof in place and out of landfills.
+If your building’s current insulation is adequate, we can apply a silicone coating that will leave your roof leak-free for many years to come and lower cooling costs due to the highly reflective color options.

--What is SPF roofing?
+What is SPF roofing?

--What is done to determine if SPF can be applied to existing roofing and what kind of roofs can be foamed or coated?
+What is done to determine if SPF can be applied to existing roofing and what kind of roofs can be foamed or coated?

--Will wind damage an SPF roof?
+Will wind damage an SPF roof?

--Warranties for Spray foam Roofing systems.
+Warranties for Spray Foam Roofing Systems

-The topcoat that goes over the spray foam on your roof is what seals it all up, the topcoat is applied over the sprayfoam to protect it from the UV rays and prevent any possible leaks from occurring.
-The different types of Topcoats include: an acrylic coating, a silicone coating, or polyurea.
+The top coat that goes over the spray foam on your roof seals it all up.
+The topcoat is applied over the spray foam to protect it from the UV rays and prevent any leaks from occurring.
+The different types of Topcoats include an acrylic coating, a silicone coating, or polyurea.
 Which topcoat we use will usually be depending on what the manufacturer specifies to get you the best warranty.